haozeli-ling/Questions/README.md

 ### Unit 1: Classic approaches
 - Sept 22.
 The categorial approach.
   - Reading: [Xiang (2021)](https://link.springer.com/epdf/10.1007/s10988-020-09294-8?author_access_token=UVxHhIvlJBVo_alvFGAeVPe4RwlQNchNByi7wbcMAY7FxemtbOlymEGL01JT1uHiyhbh2qg_2XP2XH0z56Sl1WPyTYGJB_2J569xCWskCfG3bSwxMd6O6yZUa5YxlYtQvb5wN8T7FdckKz46ZcUnzQ%3D%3D)
     - In the categorial approach, the meaning of a question is defined in terms of its possible short answers.
-Although the categorial approach has been confronted with many challenges in the past decades, this paper presents new evidence to show the necessity of defining questions in their short answers.
-Moreover, it provides a hybrid categoral approach to overcome the previous challenges.
+Although this approach has been confronted with many challenges in the past decades, this paper presents new evidence to show the necessity of defining questions in their short answers.
+Moreover, it provides a hybrid categorial approach to overcome the previous challenges.
   - Lecture notes
 - The propositional set approach (aka the Hamblin/Karttunen approach)
 - The partition semantics approach